 Clicking on a recipe snippet leads you to the full recipe page.
 As you can see below, in the full page, larger images are displayed, there are additional image transformation examples, code samples, and more details on how the transformations work.

 You can comment on each specific recipe, like it on Facebook or share it on Twitter or Google+, and also add your comment in the thread at the bottom of the page.

 We're working on adding many more recipes, most of them requested or suggested by our users.
 We already have a few dozen recipes available, including cropping image to a custom shape, face-detection based image cropping, using images as text textures, adding watermarks as overlay images, add shadow effect to an image, auto-generating a photo collage and more.

-Since Cloudinary's service was publicly launched more than two years ago, our customers kept surprising us with an impressive set of results they generated using the image manipulation ingredients that we provide.
-In addition, we kept expanding our manipulation capabilities according to the requests of many of our customers.
-The new Cloudinary Cookbook is the place for Cloudinary users to share the results they've been generating with our cloud-based image manipulation features.
+Since Cloudinary's service was publicly launched more than two years ago, our customers kept surprising us with an impressive set of results they generated using the image transformation ingredients that we provide.
+In addition, we kept expanding our transformation capabilities according to the requests of many of our customers.
+The new Cloudinary Cookbook is the place for Cloudinary users to share the results they've been generating with our cloud-based image transformation features.